cliver-project/AITrigram/README.md

 A kubernetes operator on LLMs serving.

 ## Description
-With the operator, users can define their own `LLMEngine` `LLMModel` to k8s cluster to serve the LLM.
+With the operator, users can define their own `LLMEngine` `ModelRepository` to k8s cluster to serve the LLM.

 ## Getting Started